-Every day of our life we face emotional and stressful decisions; even moreso in the post-COVID world.
+Every day of our life we face emotional and stressful decisions; even more so in the post-COVID world.
 But how do we manage our emotional response in order to navigate these stressful moments and ensure we’re making the right decisions?

-Recently, Six Degrees Executive teamed up with behavioural economist and psychologist, Phil Slade from Decida to host a webinar exploring how we navigate our emotions during in stressful situations.
+Recently, Six Degrees Executive teamed up with behavioural economist and psychologist, Phil Slade from Decida to host a webinar exploring how we navigate our emotions during stressful situations.
 Phil focuses on what happens when we let our hardwired, primate emotions takeover; in his words, when we go “ape s#!t”.

 What are our “two brains”?

-It is critical to understand how different types of emotions impact our decision making, but in order to do so we first need to understand that our brain is divided into two system.
+It is critical to understand how different types of emotions impact our decision making, but in order to do so we first need to understand that our brain is divided into two systems.
 System 1 encompasses basic functions; among our earliest neural pathways that begin developing in the womb.
 It manages our emotions and our memories, and what is essentially our ‘fight or flight’ brain.
 System 2 is our consciousness.
 It develops based on feelings and memories, and allows us to consider situations in relation to how we’ve experienced before.
 System 1 jumps to conclusions and System 2 allows space for rational thought.

 How do we manage our thoughts?

 Both of these systems tend to work in flow with one another to manage our basic daily tasks, but problems can emerge when System 1 overrides everything else.
 As the brain has to process massive amounts of information, it can create shortcuts, and these shortcuts tend to disregard logic as we reflexively make decisions and judgements.
 In short, we go back to our primitive behaviour, and engage our ape brain.